The realization problem for non-integer Seifert fibered surgeries: Introduction

 The structure of the paper is as follows.
 We begin in Section~\ref{sec:SF_surgeries} by recalling some properties of Seifert fibered surgeries and observing that Conjecture~\ref{conj:non_hyp_vers} is true for surgeries with $q\geq 9$.
-In Section~\ref{sec:realisable_spaces} we recall some facts concerning which Seifert fibered spaces arise by non-integer surgery on torus knots and cables of torus knots.
 Sections~\ref{sec:SF_plumbings}~and~\ref{sec:CM_lattices} contain the necessary background on lattices, with Section~\ref{sec:SF_plumbings} discussing the necessary results on the intersection forms of plumbings and Section~\ref{sec:CM_lattices} addressing changemaker lattices.
-The $e=2$ case of Theorem~\ref{thm:nonint} is proven in Section~\ref{sec:non_int_surgeries}.
-Finally, the $e\geq 3$ case is proven in Section~\ref{sec:alt_case}.
+The technical results necessary for the $e(Y)=2$ case of Theorem~\ref{thm:nonint} are developed in Section~\ref{sec:non_int_surgeries}.
+The $e(Y)\geq 3$ case is studied in Section~\ref{sec:alt_case}.
+Finally, in Section~\ref{sec:proof_of_main}, we pull together all the necessary results to prove Theorem~\ref{thm:nonint} and Proposition~\ref{prop:e_calc}.